chauff/paper-note-filler/README.md

    2. Once happy, increment the version number in [manifest.json](manifest.json), let's assume the version number increases from `1.0.2` to `1.0.3`.
 Commit.
    3. Then create a tag that matches the new version number by running `git tag -a 1.0.3 -m "1.0.3"` and then `git push origin 1.0.3`
    4. Check the Actions tab on GitHub, it should now be running the "Release Obsidian plugin" action (this can take some time).
    5. If there are build issues, and it isn't an error in the plugin itself, it is probably about outdated package versions.
-Check step 3 above.
+   6. If for some reason the build fails and you want to retrigger the build without updating the versioning do this:
+      1. Delete the tag number locally `git tag -d 1.0.3`
+      2. Recreate the tag `git tag 1.0.3`
+      3. Force push to trigger the workflow `git push -f origin 1.0.3`